2.1. Systems of Linear Equations#

 Second method: take clever combinations of the equations to eliminate variables.
 For the above example we may for instance subtract the first equation twice from the second.
 Think a moment why this is okay.
 It is the crucial step in the elimination method we will explain in the next subsection.

-\[\begin{split} \left\{\begin{array}{ccccc} 2x_1&-&5x_2&=&-2\\ 4x_1&-&7x_2&=& 2 \end{array}\right.\quad\Rightarrow\quad \left\{\begin{array}{ccccc} 2x_1&-&5x_2&=&-2\\ & &3x_2&=& 6 \end{array}\right. \end{split}\]
+\[\begin{split} \left\{\begin{array}{ccccc} 2x_1&-&5x_2&=&-2\\ 4x_1&-&7x_2&=& 2 \end{array}\right.\quad\Longrightarrow\quad \left\{\begin{array}{ccccc} 2x_1&-&5x_2&=&-2\\ & &3x_2&=& 6 \end{array}\right. \end{split}\]

-Again we see that \(x_2 = 2\), in fact the equation \(3x_2 = 6\) is the same equation that we arrived at with the substitution method above Substitution of this into the first equation again yields
+Again we see that \(x_2 = 2\), in fact the equation \(3x_2 = 6\) is the same equation that we arrived at with the substitution method above.
+Substitution of this into the first equation again yields

 \[ 2x_1 - 5\cdot2 = -2 \quad \iff \quad x_1 = 4. \]